Makhuduthamaga Local Municipality

-Makhuduthamaga is a municipality in Sekhukhune District Municipality, Limpopo Province, South Africa.
+Makhuduthamaga Municipality (Mmasepala wa Makhuduthamaga) is a local municipality within Sekhukhune District Municipality, in the Limpopo province of South Africa.

-The name is derived from the liberatory name given to those who supported the anti-apartheid struggle in Sekhukhuneland in the 1950s.
-Makhuduthamaga waged a war against the white commissioner and his assailants, Marentsara.

 Main places

 The 2001 census divided the municipality into the following main places:

 Politics

 The municipal council consists of sixty-two members elected by mixed-member proportional representation.
 Thirty-one councillors are elected by first-past-the-post voting in thirty-one wards, while the remaining thirty-one are chosen from party lists so that the total number of party representatives is proportional to the number of votes received.
 In the election of 3 August 2016, the African National Congress (ANC) won a majority of forty-three seats on the council.

 The following table shows the results of the election.